floydrise/fitspo-app/README.md

 ## 🔗 API Integration

-We used an open source API to fetch all the exercises which you can find [here](https://exercisedb-api.vercel.app/docs#description/introduction)
+We used an open source API called [ExerciseDB](https://github.com/cyberboyanmol/exercisedb-api) created by Anmol Gangwar, to fetch all the exercises.

 ---